XM25 CDTE: Funding cut

 In June 2013, the Senate Armed Services Committee eliminated all funding for the 1,400 XM25 systems the Army wanted to purchase from the 2014 budget.
 The malfunction in February raised concerns about the safety and effectiveness of the weapon.
 The "unreliable performance" of the weapon led to funding being cut, as well as the recommendation to review alternative airburst weapon systems.

 In August 2013, the Army announced that the XM25 may move to low-rate initial production (LRIP) by August 2014.
 The weapon was in the engineering and manufacturing development (EMD) phase and not yet ready for fielding.
 By August 2014, it was expected to reach Milestone C, starting LRIP for 1,100 weapons and needed ammunition.
 Low-rate production would lead to type-classification, resulting in removing the "X" from its designation.
 Improvements were being made concerning the fire control system, battery life, weight, and magazine size.
 The XM25 was expected to be combat-ready by the end of 2015, and be fielded with all brigade combat teams, as well as the Army Special Operations Command, special forces detachments, and ranger regiments.
 Automated production will reduce the price of the system to $35,000 for the weapon and fire control system, and $55 per round.

 As of October 2015, the weapon was in the second round of contractor validation testing, with a Pre-Production Qualification Test (PPQT) to be conducted in spring 2016, which could lead to a Milestone C decision by August 2016.
 Since its first deployment, the XM25 has been updated by replacing the boxy 2X Fire Control System (FCS) with a more compact, streamlined FCS that has greater 3X magnification and improved weapon weight, accuracy, and reliability.
 If requirements are fulfilled and budgets hold, the XM25 could be fielded in early 2017.
 On 29 August 2016, the Defense Department Inspector General's Office released a report recommending the Army determine whether to proceed with or cancel the XM25 program after reviewing the results of 2016 Governmental testing, scheduled to be completed in fall 2016.
 Army leaders maintain that the weapon provides revolutionary capabilities to the soldier, and that safety concerns have been addressed through engineering design changes and improvements over 30 additional months of testing.
-Although one XM25 was planned to be distributed in each deployed squad, fiscal constraints may alter that plan.
+Although one XM25 was planned to be distributed in each deployed squad, fiscal constraints would alter that plan.